amree/amree.github.io/_posts/2012-04-11-redmine-with-git-and-subversion-in-husm.markdown

 9. There're about 40++ projects in the Redmine right now (still increasing).

+10. The repositories are hosting codes from different programming languages such as Pascal, Java, C++, Ruby and PHP.
+So, we need to be extra careful about the `.gitigore` and `svn:ignore` configurations.

+11. Tutorials has been written for newcomers on how to use version control for Netbeans, Delphi and also Qt Creator.
+For the time being, everyone is encourage to use their IDE to do all the commits and not doing it through command line unless they know what they are doing.

+12. Most developers chose Subversion due to its low lurning curve.

 In the next few days (or weeks), I'm going to post the configuration that I used to make the intergration between Git/Subversion with Redmine.
 It seems that the wiki from Redmine itself is not complete enough and I had to dig deeper into other websites.
 So, hopefully it will help anyone who's lost just like me before.

 By the way, you can view a screenshot from the Redmine's projects page [here](https://twitter.com/#!/aurorius/status/187829585759580160).